rdalla/proj_mqtt_broker_bbb/README.md

-# proj_mqtt_broker_bbb
+# MQTT BROKER BEAGLEBONE BLACK PYTHON SCRIPT

+##The main features:

+- The Broker receives information of all the clients that subscribed on the topic of energy monitoring.
-The project is a MQTT Broker on a BeagleBone Black that has a Python Script to receive the mqtt data of the energy monitoring module and save this in a JSON file.
+- The Python Script is responsable to get the message and save in a JSON file.